Free Rhode Island Arrests & Criminal Records: Search Anyone

 This table simply provides a sample of different government agencies and entities that require background checks for professions that fall under their jurisdiction—however, there are several other agencies and other employees that will require background checks.

-All background checks in Rhode Island whether fingerprint or name based when done through the RIDCI, whether for personal reasons or employment purposes must have consent from the subject of the records and bound by Rhode Island laws.
+All background checks in Rhode Island whether fingerprint or name based when done through the RIDCI, whether for personal reasons or employment purposes must have consent from the subject of the records and bound by state laws.

 The EEOC prohibits employers from conducting background checks and using the information gathered to undermine equal employment opportunity to potential employees.
 This includes requiring employers to assess applicant’s Rhode Island arrest records and/or convictions as they relate to the job applicant and the responsibilities of the job.